18 Jun How a Wilderness Rehab Program Can Help You Overcome Addiction

 Temptations, poor influences from negative social circles, and even access to drugs are much more limited than in traditional rehab.

 This is true in both the psychological and physical sense.

 First of all, when you enter into wilderness therapy for adults, you’ll be in a remote area.
 This makes leaving treatment incredibly difficult.

 After all, this is because you’re not a five-minute drive away from your favorite bar or drug buying spot.

 Additionally, a wilderness program keeps your hands and mind much busier than many traditional rehab programs.
 You’ll need to focus on aspects of survival.

 These include things like how to create fires, build structures, or simply navigate yourself in a new environment.

-These daily tasks will ensure that your days are kept busy, making much easier to stop dwelling on pain of ending addiction.
+These daily tasks will ensure that your days are kept busy, making much easier to stop dwelling on the pain of ending drug and alcohol addiction.